ntclark/Common/Readme.md

 # Building OpenSource projects from EnVisioNateSW

+> ## Running Visual Studio "As Administrator" is recommended.
+>I'm putting this information at the top so it doesn't get missed.
+>
+>One of the things I like to do to create a confusion, and error, free environment is to use one and only one place.
+You'll see that below.
+>
+>However, you're probably not building "one and only one" *flavor* of the system.
+My projects always contain both a Debug and Release *configuration*, and each of these for both a Win32 and x64 *platform*.
+I don't mess with any special configurations, these two suffice for everyhing I've ever needed.

+>So, that's four places not one.
+First never mix configurations or platforms in the same physical disk location - please.
+That is guaranteed confusion.

+>One excellent solution to this is to let the system point you to the binary artifacts you want to interopate with, and for this there is a two pronged approach, 1) use COM Objects as your '.dlls, and 2) register these upon *every* build.
+Thus, the need for running VS As Administrator.

+>I understand if you don't want to use COM, it is, afterall, not strictly required even if your artifacts are equpped to work in that environment.
+Specifically, there is nothing stopping you from calling LoadLibrary on these artifacts, or just linking to them directly.

+>If you don't run VS as administrator (i.e. you don't register your builds), and you DO use COM, just be aware that you might be using your Debug version when you shift the client to Release.
+You'll probably detect that when you realize the recent changes don't seem to be "taking", it's happened to me.

+>Also, you should be aware that Compiler Options.props file that I use religiously on every project, specifies the location of your binaries for all 4 possibilities, so if you follow the directories specified in the project properties, you can minimize crossups.

 I have developed a software building process that I believe minimizes crossups that happen when different projects are in different places and there may be a number of "locations" where artifacts might be found and used by the building tools.
 In this case, Visual Studio.